HDFGroup/hdf5/README.txt

-HDF5 version 1.8.15-pre7 released on 2015-04-30
+HDF5 version 1.8.15 currently under development
 Please refer to the release_docs/INSTALL file for installation instructions.
 ------------------------------------------------------------------------------

 This release is fully functional for the API described in the documentation.

 See the RELEASE.txt file in the release_docs/ directory for information specific to this release of the library.

-Several INSTALL* files can also be found in the release_docs/ directory:  INSTALL contains instructions for compiling and installing the library;  INSTALL_parallel contains instructions for installing the parallel version of the library;  similarly-named files contain instructions for several environments on MS Windows systems.
+Several INSTALL* files can also be found in the release_docs/ directory:
+ - INSTALL contains instructions for compiling and installing the HDF5 library
+ - INSTALL_parallel contains instructions for installing the parallel HDF5
+   library
+ - Similarly-named files contain instructions for building with CMake on Windows and UNIX systems.

+The HDF5 website is located at http://hdfgroup.org/HDF5/

-Documentation for this release can be found at the following URL:
+Documentation for HDF5 can be found at the following URL:
     http://www.hdfgroup.org/HDF5/doc/.

 The following  mailing lists are currently set up for HDF5 Library users: